Professor Robert Wintemute

 Robert Wintemute is a Professor of Human Rights Law.
 He joined the Dickson Poon School of Law in 1991 after practising as an Associate in the Bankruptcy Department at Milbank, Tweed, Hadley & McCloy LLP in New York, 1982-87.
-Professor Wintemute was educated at The University of Alberta.
-In 1982 he gained his LL.B and BCL from McGill University where he was awarded the Aime Geoffrion Gold Medal for highly distinguished standing.
-Professor Wintemute was awarded his D.Phil from the University of Oxford in 1993.
+In 1978, Professor Wintemute completed his BA in Economics at the University of Alberta (which included a year at Université Laval).
+In 1982, he earned his LLB (common law) and BCL (Québec civil law) in the National Programme at McGill University.
+In 1993, he was awarded his DPhil by the University of Oxford.

-Professor Wintemute’s special interests lie in Contract Law, EU Law, Human Rights, Anti-Discrimination Law, Sexual Orientation and the Law.
+Professor Wintemute’s special interests lie in Human Rights Law, Anti-Discrimination Law, European Union Law, and Sexual Orientation and the Law.

 PhD students & topics

 S Chelvan, MPhil: 'Understanding LGBT refugees' lives: Moving from Sexual conduct to identity in Sexual Orientation and Gender Identity Asylum Cases in the UK'.

 "Accommodating Religious Beliefs: Harm, Clothing or Symbols, and Refusals to Serve Others", in Modern Law Review, 2014, Vol 77 (2), p.
 223–253.

 “Europe’s Last Colony: 1918 Palestine’s Arab Majority, Jewish Immigration, and the Justice of Founding Israel outside Europe”, in Social and Legal Studies 2012, volume.
 21, p.121-134.

 Confronting Homophobia in Europe: Social and Legal Perspectives.
 Trappolin, L. (ed.).
 Gasparini, A. (ed) & Wintemute, R. (ed).
 Oxford: Hart Publishing, 2012.